 ‘We’re going on a bug hunt, we’re going to find some small ones…’

-Going on a bug hunt with children is one of the most enjoyable activities you can do outdoors and the best part is, is that it is free and a different experience every time.
+Going on a bug hunt with children is one of the most enjoyable activities you can do outdoors and the best part is, you can pretty much find bugs anywhere, even in your backyard and it’s a different experience every time.
 It also gives children, a deeper understanding of, and respect for, the mini-worlds around them.

 We’ve created a set of 20 common backyard bug cards for kids to help you identify bugs by sight using the pictures.
 They will also give you clues on how to find them by using the facts about each bug.
 Download your set below.